Narrative Theology:

 — Hildegard von Bingen

 Intent is the strategic theological movement found in the text, acting as a disruptive intervention into the lives of real communities.
-These scripts are not passive descriptions of doctrine but intentional strategies designed to shape imagination and train us to think with the text.
+These scripts are not passive descriptions of doctrine but intentional strategies designed to shape imagination and train us to think with the Text.

-Encounter is the moment of exposure where the text begins to “read us,” leading the heart into a “second naïveté” of engaged surrender.
+Encounter is the moment of exposure where the Text begins to “read us,” leading the heart into a “second naïveté” of engaged surrender.
 It is a disruption that disturbs our categories and names our false gods, inviting us to enter the drama and be remade.

 Inhabiting the Drama